 The proposal defense: For the meeting, the student is expected to give an oral presentation of the dissertation research project, including relevant background and preliminary data, although less emphasis will be placed on preliminary data.
 During the oral presentation, the student will be evaluated by their understanding of the experimental plan.
 Importance will be placed on the ability of the student to explain the rationale and hypothesis that supports the research proposed.
 During the oral presentation, the student can receive suggestions from the committee on how to improve the proposed work.

-Students are required to submit the written proposal electronically to the program office along with the Proposal Exam form to BSBSGradForms@ucf.edu.
+Students are required to submit the PhD First Committee Meeting Exam form using the Online Dynamic Form process and submit the 2-page written proposal electronically to the program office at BSBSGradForms@ucf.edu.

 Admission to Candidacy